enspirit/makefile-for-monorepos/README.md

 Yes and with [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) it's getting even better.

-But on monorepo with a lot of components we can save precious seconds by not re-running 'docker build' for components that haven't changed.
-That also allows us to rely on `make up` to decide which components need to rebuild before starting the docker-compose project.
+But on monorepos with a lot of components we can save precious seconds by not re-running 'docker build' for components that haven't changed.
+That also allows us to rely on `make up` to decide which components need rebuildind before starting the docker-compose project.

 > Ok, now what about those sentinels?

-Sentinels are files that we can use to tell makefile when a rebuild is needed.
+Sentinels are files that we can use to tell make when a rebuild is needed.
 Let's look at an example:

 ```make